RobinLinus/treecoin/state-tree.md

 - Data identifiers are 64 bit numbers:
   - block index: 39 bit ( enough for 12 billion blocks )
   - tx index: 17 bit ( enough for 100 000 tx / block )
-  - output index: 8 bit ( enough for 256 outputs )
+  - output index: 8 bit ( enough for 256 outputs / tx )
 - not random! blocks, transactions and outputs are indexed incrementally.
 Index == precise point in time